 Complete your entry forms and fees before the deadline day.
 All fees are mailed, and receipt of these of these fees must coincide with your audition entry form.
 Be sure to follow the directions for your particular ensemble.
 Any material mailed via USPS should be certified with a return receipt card.
 Do this mailing yourself – do not allow anyone else to do it.
 There are no exceptions for mistakes caused by school secretaries, teacher aides, or students.

 Find the list of materials that will be used for your auditions.
 Some are located in Oklahoma Music but all are on the web site for your division.
 Some groups will require the purchase of music.
-Music is carried by Saied’s (Tulsa), Penders (OKC), Edmond Music, and Senseney Music (Wichita).
+Music is carried by Saied’s (Tulsa), Penders (OKC), Edmond Music, and Palen Music (BA and OKC), and Senseney Music (Wichita).